chaosnative/chaosctl/Usage.md

 chaosctl config set-account --endpoint="" --access_id="" --access_key=""
 ```

-- To connect an chaos delegate without a project
+- To connect a chaos delegate without a project
   > Note: If the user doesn't have any project, it will create a random project and add the chaos delegate in that random project.

 ```shell